-New features, amendments and the odd issue are still being discovered within Apple’s new OS X Lion operating system and one older feature to have received the chop in OS X Lion is Apple’s Front Row media menu.
+New features, amendments, and the odd issue are still being discovered within Apple’s new OS X Lion operating system.
+One older feature to have received the chop in OS X Lion is Apple’s Front Row media menu.
 The Front Row feature under Snow Leopard was accessible by pressing the “Cmd+Esc” keys together.

-Front Row was originally added by Apple back in 2005 as an alternative to Microsofts new Windows Media Center, but now with Apple’s TV device the need for a media centre interface on your iMac has now been though as obsolete by Apple who have now removed the feature in OS X Lion.
+Front Row was originally added by Apple back in 2005 as an alternative to Microsoft’s new Windows Media Center.
+It provided a sleek, user-friendly interface for accessing media content such as music, movies, and photos directly from your Mac.
+However, with the advent of Apple’s TV device and the increasing popularity of streaming services, the need for a media center interface on your iMac has now been deemed obsolete by Apple, leading to the removal of the feature in OS X Lion.

 Source: TFTS